lecho/hellocharts-android/README.md

 #HelloCharts for Android

 Charting library for Android compatible with API 8+(Android 2.2).
-Works best when hardware acceleration is available so I recommend using it with API 14+(Android 4.0).
+Works best when hardware acceleration is available, so API 14+(Android 4.0) is recommended.
-Apache License, version 2.0.
+Apache License 2.0.

 ##Features